Skip to main content

 This presentation will discuss USDA’s biosecurity assessments and tools designed to maintain animal health and prevent disease outbreaks during physical changes in production systems.

-Speaker: Mr. Keith Wehner, Regional Director of Wildlife Services, Animal and Plant Health Inspection Service (APHIS), USDA.
-Georgia.
+Speaker: Mr. Keith Wehner, Regional Director of Wildlife Services, Animal and Plant Health Inspection Service (APHIS), USDA, Georgia.

 Speaker: Dr. William Shaw, Executive Associate for Laboratory Services, Food Safety and Inspection Service, USDA